 - Frequently asked questions

-Commissions pay-per-conversion helps you achieve a predictable cost per conversion.
+Commissions (per conversion) helps you achieve a predictable cost per conversion.
 This cost is a percentage of the booking value that you set in Google Ads.
-The commission should represent how much revenue you're willing to spend on Hotel ads for each dollar that you earn from bookings from your Hotel ads.
+The commission should represent how much revenue you're willing to spend on hotel ads for each dollar that you earn from bookings from your hotel ads.